Krzysztof-Antosik/Two-Direction-Sticky-Sidebar/README.md

 `<aside data-sticky-sidebar></aside>`

-This is the use of this script you must add attribute: `data-sticky ="true"` to your Sidebar.
+This is the use of this script you must add attribute: `data-sticky-sidebar` to your Sidebar.

 Configuration via Data Attributes
 The script automatically initializes with default values (0), but you can customize it directly in HTML using the following attributes: